-Breastfeeding is unlikely to even cross the mind without first or secondhand experience.
+Breastfeeding is unlikely to even cross the mind before pregnancy.
 So hypothesising about it is a bit like believing maternity leave is vacation.
 (If not up to speed, caring for a baby is a 24 hr job where mom’s service is on demand typically every 2 hrs (for an hr or more each time).
 Given how short maternity leave is in the US, yes this basically lasts the entire maternity leave)

 For the uninitiated, these preconceived notions can be downright wrong, and knowing them saves quite a bit of new mom anxiety.
 Anxiety can sometimes be enough to keep moms from trying to breastfeed, or giving up over an undiagnosed fear.